w3c/wai-intro-wcag/content/wcag3-intro.md

 2023: WCAG 3.0 may be published as a final standard in late 2023.

 WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years.

+### WCAG 3 Name (formerly "Silver" project)

+WCAG 3 developed from the “Silver” project.

+WCAG **3** is W3C Accessibility Guidelines.<br>
+WCAG **2** is Web Content Accessibility Guidelines.

+“W3C Accessibility Guidelines (WCAG) 3.0” was chosen:
+* because of wide-spread familiarity with the “WCAG” acronym
+* to encompass the broader scope beyond “content”

 ### Who Develops WCAG 3